Ryanair to cut free passenger check-in window by half

 The airline has announced that from June 13th free online check-in will only be available between 48 hours and 2 hours before a flight is scheduled to depart.
 As it stands passengers can check in at no cost up to four days before a flight takes off.

-Those who pay for allocated seating will be able to check-in and choose their seats up to four months ahead of departure.
+Those who pay for allocated seating will be able to check-in and choose their seats up to 60 days ahead of departure.

+As a result of the change passengers travelling on short breaks will not be able to check in and print out boarding passes for the outward and homeward bound legs of a trip of three or four days duration before departure without incurring a cost.

 The company said it was introducing the changes to give customers who opt to pay for reserved seats “more time to select their preferred seats prior to departure”.